Typically career faculty promotion reviews have three levels of review:

 The unit committee report must be signed by all members of the committee, and it must be dated.

 If a unit committee carried out the initial review, that committee’s report should be reviewed and voted on by all eligible faculty within the unit.
-It is not expected that this review will be accompanied by a separate report, but the unit head’s report (discussed below) should include a summary of any meetings of the eligible faculty held to discuss the case.
-As for the unit committee vote, the vote by all eligible faculty must be by signed ballot, and the signed ballots should be confidentially retained, with only the final vote tally revealed in the unit head’s report.
+It is not expected that this broader faculty review will be accompanied by a separate report, but the unit head’s report (discussed below) should include a summary of any meetings of the eligible faculty held to discuss the case.
+As for the unit committee vote, the vote by all eligible faculty must be by signed, secret ballot, and the signed ballots should be confidentially retained, with only the final vote tally revealed in the unit head’s report.

 Typically, tenure-related faculty and career faculty at or above the rank being sought are allowed to vote on career faculty promotion cases.
 These and other details, including who is allowed to review a promotion file and voting rights for faculty on leave are described in the unit's shared governance documents.